 - Virtual mental health care may enhance the quality of the communications between mental health providers and their patients by reducing the stigma that sometimes is associated with a patient physically visiting a mental health provider.

 - A combination of factors, including the prevalence of mental illness and a mental health provider shortage, is incentivizing stakeholders to look for innovative alternative care models to use in lieu of in-person care.

 - Patients surveyed regarding their use of telemental health services have consistently stated that they believe telemental health is a credible and effective practice of medicine—studies have found little or no difference in patient satisfaction as compared with face-to-face mental health interactions.

-Epstein Becker Green attorneys have an in-depth focus on the regulation of telemedicine, mobile health, health information technology, and other software and remote monitoring applications used in the health care context, including telemental/telebehavioral health.
+Epstein Becker Green attorneys have an in-depth focus on the regulation of telehealth, mobile health, health information technology, and other software and remote monitoring applications used in the health care context, including telemental/telebehavioral health.
 We have been at the forefront of the development of global regulatory policy for health information technology and integrally involved in the regulatory challenges facing the telemental health market.